cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 ## Prepare for `simd`

-You can reuse your `experiment.ts` script given some adjustments.
+You can reuse your `experiment.ts` script, given some adjustments.
 First off, although you have Alice's address, you may not have her mnemonic or private key.
 The private key is stored in your operating system's keyring backend, and you can extract it.
-This is an unsafe operation that you shall tolerate for this exercise:
+This is an unsafe operation, but you will tolerate it for this exercise:

 ```sh
 $ ./build/simd keys export alice --unsafe --unarmored-hex